o-leolleo/blog/content/blog/a-kubernetes-local-lab-fluentbit/index.md

 <!-- TODO: Why `fluent/fluent-bit` but on terraform we specify `fluent-bit` only? -->

-The rest of `main.tf` is dedicated to creating minimalist deployments for Elasticsearch and Kibana.
+The rest of `main.tf` is dedicated to the creation of minimalist deployments for Elasticsearch and Kibana.

 ```terraform
 resource "kubernetes_manifest" "all" {